tschuelia/PythiaLabelGenerator/README.md

 ## Usage

-This label-generator is primarily a command line tool.
+PyDLG is primarily a command line tool.
 You can call it using the `label` command, for instance, to compute the difficulty for the example MSA provided in the `examples` directory run

 ```bash